- Tuition for the two-year MPP and MIA programmes at the Hertie School is currently 32,500 euros (8,125 euros per semester).

 - A service fee of 100 euros (PhD students: 85 euros).
 The fee includes access to all services provided by the ‘Berliner Studentenwerk’ (student cafeterias, university sports, Berlin student counselling), as well as additional on-campus services (psychological support for Hertie students, provision of student business cards at the start of the programme, printer credit).

-- The cost for the Berlin public transport ticket of currently 193.80 euros (spring semester 2017).
+- The cost for the Berlin public transport ticket of currently 193.80 euros.
 The price for the ticket will slightly increase in future semesters.

 - Prolongation of studies: Students who extend their studies beyond the standard duration of 24 months due to a failed assignment or examination shall be charged a one-off administrative fee of 500 euros to cover the additional costs.
 Students who extend their studies due to illness, pregnancy, or care-giving reasons (childcare, family illness) are exempt from this fee.

-Living costs in Berlin are rather low compared to other metropolitan cities, particularly when it comes to housing.
+Living costs in Berlin are still rather low compared to other metropolitan cities.
 The sum we quote here is a bit higher than average to help you not underestimate costs.
-An estimate of minimum living costs is currently around 800 euros per month.
+An estimate of minimum living costs is currently around 900 euros per month.